 Child support disputes present particularly challenging issues which can frequently result in high conflict scenarios.
-Parents who disagree as to child support are generally experiencing difficulties in other areas such as custody, parenting time, and alimony.
-We believe it is best for our clients and their families when parents take control of their custody, parenting time, and financial issues rather than placing their family future in the hands of the court.
-Our goal is always to guide you to a carefully designed solution which best addresses the needs and best interests of the children and you, our client.
+Parents who disagree with child support are generally experiencing difficulties in other areas such as custody, parenting time, and alimony.
+We believe it is best for our clients and their families when parents take control of their custody, parenting time, and financial issues rather than placing their family’s future in the hands of the court.
+Our goal is always to guide you to a carefully designed solution that best addresses the needs and best interests of the children and you, our client.

 In some divorces, the assets to be divided are modest and fairly uncomplicated.
 In other cases, our clients have considerable assets, and particular attention needs to be taken to ensure that they are properly valued and assessed; that care is taken to shield assets from distribution which are not subject to division (such as pre-marital, inherited, or gifted assets); and to ensure that the division of marital assets is equitable and in keeping with New Jersey’s equitable distribution laws.

 We have extensive experience representing clients who are dividing a substantial marital estate as part of a divorce, including:

 - Pensions and retirement accounts

 - Deferred compensation and stock options

 - Special personal assets such as art, classic cars, and other collectibles

 Our lawyers work with highly regarded forensic accountants, real estate and business valuation specialists, and other savvy financial professionals who help us provide the court with detailed and accurate information regarding marital assets.